512 Ligonier Street, Suite C, Latrobe, PA 15650

 It was about celebrating the rich tapestry of Latrobe’s history, the love for family and tradition, and the enduring spirit of a community bound by its roots.
 And Michael knew, with a certainty, this was his dream come true, a celebration of his roots and a way to revitalize the community he loves.

-We look forward to you joining us on September 6-7, 2025 for the third annual Latrobe Italian Festival.
+We look forward to you joining us for the fourth annual Latrobe Italian Festival.

 Key Courses: